hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

   - there was no way to define an association set where every association was required.

-  - the "spurious implementaton" problem hinted at above and described below.
+  - the "spurious implementation" problem hinted at above and described below.

   - in an effort intended to be parsimonious but that proved shortsighted, we posed defaultancy as implying optionality (and hence made their